eslint/eslint/docs/rules/camelcase.md

 ## Rule Details

 This rule looks for any underscores (`_`) located within the source code.
 It ignores leading and trailing underscores and only checks those in the middle of a variable name.
 If ESLint decides that the variable is a constant (all uppercase), then no warning will be thrown.
 Otherwise, a warning will be thrown.
 This rule only flags definitions and assignments but not function calls.
+In case of ES6 `import` statements, this rule only targets the name of the variable that will be imported into the local module scope.

 ## Options